kedro-org/kedro/docs/source/deployment/dask.md

         depends on.
 When ``dependencies`` are futures, Dask ensures that the upstream node futures are completed before running ``node``.

+        A `PluginManager` instance is created on each worker because the `PluginManager` can't be serialised.

         Args:
             node: The ``Node`` to run.
             catalog: A ``DataCatalog`` containing the node's inputs and outputs.